orneryd

 • The delta between local and remote matched network RTT closely enough that end-to-end latency was network-bound rather than compute-bound.

-This is the practical point: once vector search plus one-hop traversal stays in low single-digit milliseconds locally, the bottleneck shifts from retrieval logic to deployment topology.
+This point is: once vector search plus one-hop traversal stays in low single-digit milliseconds locally, the bottleneck shifts from retrieval logic to deployment topology.

 See the hybrid retrieval benchmark write-up for methodology, caveats, and reproduction queries, and see Graph-RAG: NornicDB vs Typical for the architectural implications.